carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 This is a simple example of machine learning.

+> ## Definition
+>
+> Model - mathematical representation that generates predictions based on the input data.
+{: .callout}

 ### What is the difference between a machine learning algorithm and a traditional algorithm?

 _Comment: Revise this to follow our housing example where we learned the rule from labeled data.
 Traditional algorithm is direct implementation based on realtor's expert knowledge._